If a rugby match injury has set you back, we'll help you move forward

 Head injury compensation claims

-As it is such a physical contact sport, player safety is of paramount importance to the Rugby Football Union (RFU).
-It has specific regulations to ensure those involved in the game consider their own safety and the safety of others at all times.
+As rugby is such a physical contact sport, player safety is of paramount importance to the Rugby Football Union (RFU).

 Although the game involves players tackling, rucking and mauling opponents in a bid to win the match, the guiding principles state that a player must not wilfully or maliciously inflict injury on an opponent.